Improvers & Additivesbeginner-to-intermediateprofessional bakers22 min read · updated 2026-06-25

 Languages: This article is currently available in English only.
 Polish, Turkish, Arabic, Romanian, Lithuanian, and Bulgarian translations are pending.
 Lithuanian translation may be of particular value given the Lithuanian Dark Rye Malt product (Forbake).

 Regulatory note on malt ingredients: Malt flour and malt extract are commonly used bread improver components regulated under EC Regulation 1333/2008 (EU) and the UK Bread and Flour Regulations 1998 / UK Food Additives Regulations.
 In most applications they are used as food ingredients rather than additives and do not require E-number declaration.
 No regulatory flag has been raised by any supplier spec sheet reviewed for this article.
-However, this has not been independently verified; human review is recommended for any claim about regulatory status before publication. [src-046]
+However, this has not been independently verified.

 Dark rye bread with Lithuanian Dark Rye Malt and Bakels Dark Rye Malt Extract